hnegadi/blender_XMLRPC/README.md

 KNOWN ISSUES
 ----------------
 It can happen that exiting a blender session leaves a zombie process.
-You can check this after exiting all blender sessions if the port is not the first supposignly available as of 8000
+You can check this after exiting all blender sessions if the port is not the first supposignly available as of 8000.

 INSTALL
 ----------------
-If you want the xml_rpc to launch at blender startup you should clone within a folder like:
+If you want the xml_rpc to launch at blender startup you should clone wihin a folder like:
 <pre>
 [PATH_YOU_SET_IN_BLENDER_SCRIPTS_FILEPATH_PREFERENCE]
 	├── addons